rcarrat-AI/talleresemarelcampello/index.md

             return; // Don't ask again
         }

-        // Check if user prefers English or German and redirect if (langCode === 'en') {
+        // Check if user prefers English, German, or French and redirect if (langCode === 'en') {
             document.cookie = 'lang_asked=true; path=/; max-age=2592000'; // 30 days
             if (confirm('¿Prefieres ver el sitio en inglés? / Would you like to view the site in English?')) {